+Presque Isle Bay is the oldest harbor on the Great Lakes.
+It is formed as Presque Isle peninsula arches north and east into Lake Erie, forming the Bay.
+Presque Isle State Park forms the northern shore of the Bay.
+Most of the southern shore of the Bay is bordered by the City of Erie.
 A fishing trip to the Keystone State wouldn’t be complete without a stop along Pennsylvania’s only seashore.
-Presque Isle Bay is a premier destination for anglers looking for a variety of fish, including panfish, perch, bass, muskellunge, walleye, northern pike, crappies, smelt and steelhead.
-Popular fishing locations are the piers, the Perry Monument, lagoons and boat landings.
+Presque Isle Bay is a premier destination for anglers looking for a variety of fish, including panfish, perch, bass, muskellunge, walleye, northern pike, crappies, smelt, and steelhead.
+Popular fishing locations are the piers, the Perry Monument, lagoons, and boat landings.

 Not too far from the city limits of Pittsburgh flows a stream known for its incredible trout and small mouth bass fishing.
 Heading south into Beaver River, Slippery Rock Creek has remote, gorgeous stretches that can be accessed by trails in McConnells Mill State Park.
 The creek is also the only Pennsylvania Fish and Boat Commission catch and release fly-fishing location that is open year-round.

 Packed with deep pools and dense trout populations, Cedar Run starts in Tioga County and flows for more than eight miles into Pine Creek in Lycoming County.
 There’s easy access from the road to a number of small fishing spots along Cedar Run, where anglers are sure to find plenty of fish.